deeda/VLAB-DeepLearning-9-12-2014/README.md

 <img src="https://www.vlab.org/wp-content/uploads/2014/08/banner-1.jpg">

-All errors, omissions, and/or misrepresentations are mine.
+<h6>All errors, omissions, and/or misrepresentations are mine.</h6>